-A lawsuit brought against the Company by certain users of YAHUOKU! seeking damage compensation relating to the non-receipt of paid auction items was ruled definitively in our favor in October 2009 when the Supreme Court dismissed the appeal by said users, effectively upholding an initial judgment that the Company was not liable for damages because it had forewarned YAHUOKU! users of the potential for auction fraud by citing actual examples of fraud.
+A lawsuit brought against the Company by certain users of YAHUOKU! seeking damage compensation relating to the non-receipt of paid auction items was ruled definitively in our favor in October 2009 when the Japanese Supreme Court dismissed the appeal by said users, effectively upholding an initial judgment that the Yahoo Japan Group was not liable for damages because it had forewarned YAHUOKU! users of the potential for auction fraud by citing actual examples of fraud.

-Despite this ruling in our favor, the likelihood that auction fraud will to some extent continue implies that certain YAHUOKU! users might again take legal action against the Company, regardless of responsibility.
-Moreover, the implementation of additional measures to further strengthen systems security in order to prevent illegal activity, as well as the improvement of management systems, could entail increased costs and, as a result, negatively affect earnings.
+Despite this ruling in our favor, the likelihood that auction fraud will to some extent continue implies that certain YAHUOKU! users might again take legal action against the Yahoo Japan Group, regardless of responsibility.
+Moreover, the implementation of additional measures to further strengthen systems security in order to prevent illegal activity, as well as the improvement of management systems, could entail increased costs and, as a result, negatively affect our earnings.

-In case users suffer damages due to illegal acts, etc., we have instituted a system in which a solatium will be paid within a limited amount for such victimized users.
+We have instituted a system whereby users victimized by auction fraud are paid a limited solatium.
 This solatium system could lead to higher expenditures for the Yahoo Japan Group.

 c.
-We could be subject to claims, reprimands, or damage suits brought by related parties or governmental agencies with regard to the content of advertisements or of Web sites accessed through links on Yahoo Japan Group sites.
+We could be subject to complaints, reprimands, or damage suits brought by related parties or governmental agencies with regard to the content of advertisements and display method, or of websites accessed through advertisement links on Yahoo Japan Group sites.

-To avoid conflict with Japanese legal restrictions, we established an Advertisement Review Standard that internally regulates the content of advertisements and of Web sites accessible through advertisement links.
-As stipulated in a written contract applicable to the advertiser, the advertiser accepts full responsibility for the content of advertisements.
-For such services as message boards, blogs, and auctions, where users can exchange information freely, we indicate clearly in our contracts with users that illegal or slanderous content is prohibited and that full responsibility lies with users.
+The Yahoo Japan Group gives due considerations to prohibit inappropriate advertising, distribution of illegal or harmful information, and to protect user privacy, etc., through the following voluntary standards, restrictions and measures. i) To avoid conflict with Japanese legal restrictions, we have established an independent publication standard, "Advertisement Publication Standard" that internally regulates the content of advertisements and of websites accessible through advertisement links on our sites. ii) As stipulated in our written contracts with advertisers, we confirm that advertisers accept full responsibility for the content of advertisements. iii) In regards to the display method of advertisements, we endeavor to display them in ways that users can recognize them as advertisements and provide appropriate explanations. iv) For such services as message boards, blogs, and YAHUOKU!, where users can exchange information freely, we indicate clearly in our contracts with users that illegal or harmful content is prohibited and that full responsibility lies with users.
 We maintain the right to remove content that is in violation of our contracts with users and will do so immediately upon discovering such content.

-Through such internal regulation, we prohibit illegal and slanderous content on our sites and protect user privacy.
-In addition, we publish a disclaimer stating clearly that users bear full responsibility for Web browsing and information posting, and that we accept no responsibility for damages incurred by users as a result of Web browsing or use of Yahoo Japan Group sites.
-However, there is no guarantee that such measures will suffice to stave off litigation.
-We could be subject to claims, reprimands, or damage suits brought by users, related parties, or governmental agencies with regard to the content of advertisements, Web sites accessible through links on our sites, contributions to community message boards, and/or trading on our auction site.
-The resulting decline in user confidence could lead to a drop in hits or time spent on our sites, or to a suspension of certain of our services.
+In addition, we publish a disclaimer stating clearly that users bear full responsibility for web browsing and information posting, and that we accept no responsibility for damages incurred by users as a result of web browsing or use of Yahoo Japan Group sites.
+However, there is no guarantee that such measures are sufficient.
+We could be subject to complaints, reprimands, or damage suits brought by users, related parties, or governmental agencies with regard to the content of advertisements and display method, websites accessible through advertisement links on our sites, posts to community message boards, and/or trading on our YAHUOKU! site, etc.

+This could result in financial burden, decline in user confidence which could lead to a drop in the number of users or time spent on our sites, or to a suspension of certain of our services.